designedbydark/open-source-keyboards-designedbydark/README.md

 'Classic Corsa Redux' (V2):

-A keyboard designed as a homage to the original custom keyboards, specifically the Korean OTD keyboards machined from metal; like those designed by eungsam where the typing angle emerged from the keyboard case and not the keyboard feet.
+A keyboard designed as a homage to the original custom keyboards, specifically the Korean OTD keyboards machined from metal; like those designed by Eungsam where the typing angle emerged from the keyboard case and not the keyboard feet.

 If you take these files to a manufacturer they should be able to CNC a keyboard made from aluminum, brass, copper, steel, PC etc.

+You should be able to open these .step files using CAD software like Fusion360 or similar to inspect, personalise and change them.

+I have linked a few images for those who won't do this.

 ***